 One of the farms had a broad assortment of goat and lamb.
 I love that lamb has such a tender texture and a savory taste.
 Goat is a meat that I have had only twice, and unfortunately was poorly prepared on one of those occasions.
 As we would be making homemade sausage patties the next day, goat seemed like a good choice.
 It would give me an opportunity to try it again, this time with spices, which might be helpful.

 If goat doesn’t seem appealing or is too difficult to find, the meat can be replaced with something comparable, such as lamb.
+(You also can transform lamb or goat into these delicious meatballs.)
 If you prefer something less exotic, then it can be made with pork or chicken.
 However, using goat (or lamb) does add a unique flavor, which is worth trying.

 - 1 lb. ground goat